Marklm72583/swap-torpedo/README.md

 By EarlyMon @ XDA - version 1.1

 Swap is a way to expand your RAM using clever software and some unused storage space.
-You see it a lot in Android as zram or vmswap.
+You see it a lot in Android as zram or vmswap, that is, compressed-memory swap.
+Storage-based swap is fine, compressed-memory swap - not so much.

 Swap is a fine thing for desktops with sufficient resources and for Android devices really hampered with too little ram.

-It was originally intended for devices with less than 1 GB RAM.
+On Android it was originally intended for devices with less than 1 GB RAM.

 If you have an Android One or another small-memory device, this is NOT the module for you.